Lectures on Bulk Reconstruction: Acknowledgements

 It's a pleasure to thank Alok Laddha for introducing me to this topic and for many valuable discussions over the years.
 I am extremely grateful to Daniel Harlow, Daniel Kabat, Gilad Lifschytz and Aron Wall for patiently answering my questions.
 I would like to thank Suvrat Raju, Shubho Roy, Debajyoti Sarkar, and Ronak Soni for several illuminating discussions.
 I would also like to thank the two anonymous referees for correcting several errors and pointing out a number of typos in the original draft.

-These lectures were delivered at the ST4 meeting, 2018 held in NISER Bhubaneshwar.
+These lectures were delivered at the ST4 meeting, 2018 held in NISER Bhubaneswar.
 ST4 is a great platform for budding researchers to learn from each other.
-Many thanks to all the organizers and participants of ST4 2018 and a big thank you to everyone involved in making ST4 happen. l am grateful to the faculty and administration of NISER Bhubaneshwar for hospitality during the workshop ST4 2018, where these lectures were delivered.
+Many thanks to all the organizers and participants of ST4 2018 and a big thank you to everyone involved in making ST4 happen.
+I am grateful to the faculty and administration of NISER Bhubaneswar for hospitality during the workshop ST4 2018, where these lectures were delivered.

 \nolinenumbers